 Items for the reserve shelf must be part of the library’s collection or personal property of the professor.
 Our library does not accept items from other libraries (ILL) for our reserve shelf.

-The materials to be designated for the reserve shelf will be processed by the reserve librarian.
-Materials may be placed on the reserve shelf for the upcoming school year a month before school starts.
+The materials for the Reserve shelf will be processed by the Reserve librarian.
+Materials may be placed on the Reserve shelf for the upcoming school year a month before school starts.

-Please review your reserve material list at the end of each semester to maintain the current status.
+Please review your material list at the end of each semester to maintain your current status.
 The library appreciates your cooperation in keeping the reserve materials up to date.

-The Library catalog is designed with specific facets that don’t allow altering the item checkout time limits.
+The Library catalog is designed with specific facets that don’t allow altering the item checkout loan periods.
 The Library can no longer place materials with special checkout policies that are different than those programmed by the computer software.
 See Borrowing Policies.

 This prevents overdue materials and misunderstandings by students and desk workers.

-If necessary, Professors are asked to make other arrangements with their students.
+If necessary, Professors are asked to make other arrangements.

 Personal books, tapes, and materials can be put on your reserve shelf.

-The item will be barcoded and linked to a record in the library catalog.
+The item will be barcoded and linked in the library catalog.
 Security tags are available by personal request.